Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Flat Tuesday mornings.
 Coffee in, emails open, nothing lifts.
 Not depression, exactly.
 Just off.
 The fix is probably not another wellness trend.
 It is two specific brain chemicals, serotonin and dopamine, and a handful of small things that shift them.

-The Office for National Statistics reported in 2022 that one in six UK adults experience moderate to severe depressive symptoms.
+The NHS England Adult Psychiatric Morbidity Survey 2023–24 found that one in five adults in England now has a common mental health condition, predominantly anxiety or depression — up from one in six recorded in 2014 — with mixed anxiety and depression accounting for approximately one-fifth of all working days lost in the UK.
 Medication is the right answer for many, and Mind UK has the clearest evidence-based information on it.
 This article is not a replacement for that.
 It is what the research says about daily choices that move the same dials.

 What the two chemicals actually do